dignifiedalpaca/blog/README.md

 2. In this folder add a `main.tsx` file
 3. Add the import statement: `import { createBlogApp } from ...`
 4. Export the result of the imported function with the configuration you want (see the example below)
-5. Create a `deno.json` file and complete it with the content below
-6. Enjoy, your blog is already running!
+5. Enjoy, your blog is already running!

 `main.tsx`: